klingon-droid/SendX_Finance-Backend/README.md

 ## Overview

 SendX is a Twitter-powered Solana payment solution that allows users to send SOL to any Twitter user through simple tweets.
-The backend consists of a Twitter bot that monitors mentions, processes payment requests, and executes Solana transactions on the devnet.
+The backend consists of a Twitter bot that monitors mentions, processes payment requests, and executes Solana transactions on the mainnet-beta.

 ![SendX Logo](https://i.imgur.com/placeholder-for-logo.png)